 Peter and I are not romantic.
 Cute, yes.
 Romantic?
 Not so much.
 In our 20 years together there has never been rose petals sprinkled on the bed, feeding each other caviar by candlelight or long bubble baths with champagne.
 Though, while traveling through Santorini, Greece there was an opportunity to get a little romance on and I wasn’t about to let it slip by.

 Maybe we could be converted to passionate lovey doveys while thousands of miles from home.

-On the Greek island of Santorini, our shot at romance was while having a sunset dinner, on the patio of an acclaimed restaurant overlooking the caldera at sunset, in a country known for having some of the best food in the world.
+On the Greek island of Santorini, our shot at romance was while having a sunset dinner on the patio of an acclaimed restaurant overlooking the caldera at sunset, in a country known for having some of the best food in the world.
 The caldera is a volcanic cauldron that was created by an explosion thousands of years ago.
 Hotels overlooking its beauty charge premium fees and fine dining restaurants offer prime patio seating with a perfect view of it.

 Assyrtico Wine Restaurant is one of these restaurants with a stunning view, and was also the perfect place to attempt a romantic dinner overlooking the Santorini caldera.